sul-dlss-labs/OCFL-Tools/README.md

 validate = OcflTools::OcflValidator.new(object_root_dir)
-puts validate.verify_structure.results  # checks the physical layout of the object root puts validate.verify_inventory.results  # checks the syntax and internal consistency of the inventory.json puts validate.verify_checksums.results  # checks digests in the inventory against files discovered in the object root.
+puts validate.verify_structure.results  # checks the physical layout of the object root puts validate.verify_inventory.results  # checks the syntax and internal consistency of the inventory.json puts validate.verify_manifest.results   # cross-checks existence of files on disk against the manifest in the inventory.json puts validate.verify_checksums.results  # checks digests in the inventory against files discovered in the object root.

 ```